 Dr. Lutter’s background also includes positions with Wellstart International and the U.S. National Academy of Sciences.
-She is a visiting research professor at the University of Maryland School of Public Health and is a member of the American Society of Nutrition, International Nutrition Council, and International Society of Research on Human Milk and Lactation.
-She has published over 50 scholarly articles and book chapters.
-A skilled communicator, Dr. Lutter has prepared television and radio briefings on maternal and child nutrition in English and Spanish, and frequently speaks at events worldwide.
+She is a member of the American Society of Nutrition and the International Nutrition Council.
+In addition, she has published over 75 scholarly articles and book chapters.
+A skilled communicator, Dr. Lutter has prepared television and radio briefings on maternal and child nutrition in English and Spanish and frequently speaks at events worldwide.

 BS, Conservation of Natural Resources, University of California, Berkeley